Sustainable Living Center Oregon

 Our protection solution – The Chicken Sanctuary

-The Chicken Sanctuary consist of a Dome and Cube.
+The Chicken Sanctuary consist of a Dome, Cube. and Triangle.
 We have 75 chickens and have not lost a chicken in the two years since we built them.
 We have built 10 of them.
 Each hold 6 – 8 chickens.
 We keep different breeds of in different Sanctuaries.

 The Dome is composed of long, curving struts which crisscross and are anchored to the base.
 This means all the joins are around the circular base at equidistant points, which again distributes the stress and makes for a very strong yet flexible structure.